iamhasanimam/Infrastructure-Management/Vmware Esxi Setup/03. vmware_esxi_setup/README.md

 <img src="../screenshots/Architecture.png"/>

 It is designed to:

 - Provide secure RDP access over the internet using HTTPS via RD Gateway
 - Isolate internal infrastructure with a no-uplink internal vSwitch
 - Use Active Directory for central identity and policy control
 - Deploy multiple RDS hosts with load balancing via a Connection Broker
-- Offer a realistic cloud-free production environment for learning, testing, or edge deployments
+- Offer a realistic cloud-free production environment for DaaS Solution

 > This setup reflects real-world best practices used in regulated, air-gapped, or enterprise environments.